mutler0/CIS1051/status.md

 #### What have you not done for your project yet?

-The disappearing aspect as well as the rigged portion.
+The disappearing aspect of the numbers as well as the rigged portion.

 #### What problems, if any, have you encountered?